Oceanside Bicycle Accident Lawyer

 bicycle

 Across California, cycling has become a way of life for many.
-Gorgeous Oceanside is normally a very safe place for cycling.
-Not only is it straightforward and convenient to get around on a bike, but the city also maintains several local biking trails, and the city is home to several cycling clubs.
+Gorgeous Oceanside usually is a very safe place for cycling.
+Not only is it straightforward and convenient to get around on a bike, but the city also maintains several local biking trails and is home to several cycling clubs.
 Even so, accidents do happen, and cycling can be a hazardous activity.

 According to the California Office of Traffic Safety, in 2014, fifty-five cyclists (including six young children) were either injured or killed while riding their bicycles.
-Compared to cities of similar size across California, Oceanside ranks 22nd out of 57 in terms of bicycle safety.
+Compared to cities of similar size across California, Oceanside ranks 22nd out of 57 regarding bicycle safety.

 From cars and buses to pedestrians and other cyclists, there are numerous ways to collide between vehicles and bicyclists.